 Bündnis gegen Abschiebungen Münster: The action group from Münster in Germany initiates various activities to raise awareness on the situation of refugees, asylum-seekers and migrants in Greece and at the European external borders.
 On 21 March, the worldwide day against racism, the Bündnis encouraged people to hang out banners to show solidarity.

-Local Organisations on the Greek Islands
+Local Organisations and Initiatives on the Greek Islands

 Lesvos Solidarity is a non-governmental organisation which offers various activities at the refugee camps in Lesvos.